What tests are used for ADHD and related conditions?

 Take the WURS Test

-Vanderbilt ADHD Diagnostic Rating Scale
+Vanderbilt ADHD Diagnostic Rating Scale (Best for Parents and Children)

-Primarily used for children, the Vanderbilt ADHD Diagnostic Rating Scale comprises parent and teacher questionnaires designed to assess ADHD symptoms and coexisting conditions like oppositional-defiant disorder and anxiety.
+Primarily used for children, the Vanderbilt ADHD Diagnostic Rating Scale comprises of parent and teacher questionnaires designed to assess ADHD symptoms and coexisting conditions like oppositional-defiant disorder and anxiety.
 This is a comprehensive scale that aids in the diagnosis and treatment planning by evaluating behavioural symptoms in different settings, such as home and school.

 DASS21 - Depression Anxiety Stress Scale